utwente-energy/odect/README.md

 docker build -t odect .
 ```

-After succesful building, copy the example docker-compose.yaml.example file and rename to docker-compose.yaml.
+After successful building, copy the example docker-compose.yaml.example file and rename to docker-compose.yaml.
 Enter your API keys and deploy using the following command:

 ```
 docker-compose up -d